 Automate resources in your datacenter or cloud by using Hybrid Runbook Worker

-Runbooks in Azure Automation might not be able to access resources in other clouds or in your on-premises environment because they run on the Azure cloud platform.
+Runbooks in Azure Automation might not have access to resources in other clouds or in your on-premises environment because they run on the Azure cloud platform.
 You can use the Hybrid Runbook Worker feature of Azure Automation to run runbooks directly on the computer that's hosting the role and against resources in the environment to manage those local resources.
-Runbooks are stored and managed in Azure Automation and then delivered to one or more designated computers.
+Runbooks are stored and managed in Azure Automation and then delivered to one or more assigned computers.

 The following image illustrates this functionality: